Gmuslow/Minesweeper-AI-X/README.md

 To return an action corresponding to a state, run: python agent/evaluator.py test BOARD_SIZE

-This will print out the square that the model decided to click on.
+This will print out the square that the model decided to click on to the file result.txt

+The program searches for an agent/state.json file that contains the board information.
+The format of the state.json file is below:
+{
+    "row_1" : [0, 0, 0],
+    "row_2" : [1, 1, 1],
+    "row_3" : [-2, -2, -2]
+}

 Board indices below:
   0  1   2